-Here's a quick, simple primer for working out with dumbbells.
+Here's a quick, simple primer for working out with dumbbells for beginners.
 Also a first workout routine that works the entire body in about 45 minutes.

 Here's what I like about dumbbells

 Here's how to approach exercising with dumbbells